Lighting Technician Services

 Lighting technicians and electricians executing the gaffer's plan on Serbian shoots, rigging fixtures and running power across Belgrade studios and locations.

 Here is how this works in practice.
-We place lighting technicians and electricians with productions filming in Serbia, drawn from a competitively priced, growing Belgrade-centred crew base.
-The lighting technician, sometimes called a spark, sets up, operates and keeps the fixtures, executing the gaffer's instructions.
+We place lighting technicians and electricians with shoots filming in Serbia, drawn from a competitively priced, growing Belgrade-centred crew base.
+The lighting technician, at times called a spark, sets up, operates and keeps the fixtures, executing the gaffer's instructions.
 Positioning lamps, running cable, managing power distribution and adjusting intensity and colour to achieve the cinematographer's look.
 Our technicians are skilled with LED, HMI and tungsten systems, trained in electrical safety, and able to rig fast without compromising on care.

 Here is the short of it.
-Because Serbia's film-services industry is competitively priced, productions staff full electric crews in dinar at rates well below Western Europe, supported by Serbian rental houses for kit, and the 25-30% cash rebate through the Film in Serbia programme of the Serbia Film Commission improves the value when lighting-department labour qualifies.
+Because Serbia's film-services industry is competitively priced, shoots staff full electric crews in dinar at rates well below Western Europe, supported by Serbian rental houses for kit, and the 25-30% cash rebates through the Film in Serbia programme of the Serbia Film Commission improves the value when lighting-department labour qualifies.
 We brief technicians on the lighting plan, schedule and locations, then connect you directly so the department is ready for the first setup.

 Here is what that looks like on the ground.
-Serbia's celebrated cinema custom, with Emir Kusturica a two-time Palme d'Or winner, sustains a strong technical-craft culture.
+Serbia's celebrated cinema custom, with Emir Kusturica a two-time Palme d'Or winner, sustains a strong tech-craft culture.
 Mains power runs at 230V and 50Hz, the time zone is CET, and English is widely spoken in the film-services industry, so technicians integrate cleanly with global lighting departments.

 ACT 03